MmakgadiLetsela/Module_02_MMALET25583_FTO2506_Group-B_MmakgadiLetsela_SDF01/README.md

 ## 🚀 Fun Fact

-💡 I love learning new things and can't wait to build my first website!
+💡 I went to one hackathon with my friend not really interested in the world of tech and i was hooked.

 ---